 About Insperity, Inc.

 Insperity handles the payroll so you don't have to.
-The company provides an array of human resources services to small and midsized companies in the US.
-As a PEO (professional employer organization), Insperity offers payroll and benefits administration, workers' compensation programs, and personnel records management through its flagship Workforce Optimization product.
-It serves some 100,000 businesses with a combined 2 million employees.
-It also offers performance and expense management, employment screening, recruiting, and organizational planning services.
-Most of its client companies are engaged in the administration, financial, manufacturing, and computer services industries.
+The company provides an array of human resources services to small and midsize companies in the US.
+As a professional employer organization (PEO), Insperity offers payroll and benefits administration, workers' compensation programs, and personnel records management through its flagship Workforce Optimization product.
+The firm also offers recruiting, performance management, and training and development services.
+Most of Insperity's clients come from industries such as information technology, finance and insurance, and consulting.
+The company was founded in 1986 and has grown to serve some 100,000 businesses with a combined 2 million employees.

 Sales and Marketing